Below are frequently asked questions related to nominations for the Hilton Humanitarian Prize.

 We know of multiple people who would like to nominate our organization.
 How should we proceed?

 Each organization can only have one nominator.
 However, if you are aware of several people who wish to nominate you, we recommend identifying the person you wish to be the main nominator and having that individual submit the nomination.
 Once the nomination letter is submitted and you are sent the link requesting more information, there will be a place to upload additional documents.
 This would be the place to upload additional letters of support if you have them and would like them added to the nomination.
-These additional letters of support (up to three letters) will be placed in your file.
+These additional letters of support (up to four letters) will be placed in your file.